Apple–Intel architecture: To Mac operating systems

 Intel Macs can boot in two ways: directly via EFI, or in a "legacy" BIOS compatibility mode.
 For multibooting, holding down "Option" gives a choice of bootable devices, while the rEFInd bootloader is commonly used for added configurability.

 Legacy Live USBs cannot be used on Intel Macs; the EFI firmware can recognize and boot from USB drives, but it can only do this in EFI mode–when the firmware switches to BIOS mode, it no longer recognizes USB drives, due to lack of a BIOS-mode USB driver.
-Many operating systems, such as earlier versions of Windows and Linux, could only be booted in BIOS mode, or were more easily booted or perform better when booted in BIOS mode, and thus USB booting on Intel-based Macs was for a time largely limited to Mac OS X, which can easily be booted via EFI.
+Many operating systems, such as earlier versions of Windows and Linux, could only be booted in BIOS mode, or were more easily booted or perform better when booted in BIOS mode, and thus USB booting on Intel-based Macs was for a time largely limited to macOS, which can easily be booted via EFI.

 To non-Mac operating systems

+Booting to non-Mac operating systems is possible by holding the Option key right after the chime to select an operating system other than macOS to which the user would like to boot.

 On April 5, 2006, Apple made available for download a public beta version of Boot Camp, a collection of technologies that allows users of Intel-based Macs to boot Windows XP Service Pack 2.
 The first non-beta version of Boot Camp is included in Mac OS X v10.5, "Leopard."
-Before the introduction of Boot Camp, which provides most hardware drivers for Windows XP, drivers for XP were difficult to find.

-Linux can also be booted with Boot Camp.